brackets-userland/brackets-git/README.md

 ## TODO

 - Add an UI panel for the configuration file.
-- Display diff of what will be commited, when asking for a commit message to review commit.
 - Add diff icons to the currently edited document in a way interactive linter does it.

 ## Configuration